Country Profile: Greenland

 Economy

-- $1.357 billion in exports as of 2023.
+- 1.357 billion USD in exports projected for 2023.

-- $1.7 billion in imports in 2023.
+- 1.7 billion USD in imports expected for 2023.

 Government

-- 5 municipalities are present in Greenland.
+- 5 municipalities are established within Greenland.

 Military and Security

-- Danish military responsible for Greenland's defense.
+- The Danish military is responsible for Greenland's defense.

 Energy

-- 534.5 million kWh of electricity consumed in 2023.
+- 534.5 million kWh of electricity consumption in 2023.

-- 13.6% of energy from fossil fuels.
+- 13.6% of total electricity capacity comes from fossil fuels.

 Environment

-- 527,000 metric tonnes of CO2 emissions estimated in 2023.
+- 527,000 metric tonnes of CO2 emissions projected for 2023.

 Transportation